worldbank/rio-safe-space/README.md

-# rio-safe-space
-This project contains the program files for the paper Demand for “Safe Spaces”: Avoiding Harassment and Stigma
+# Demand for “Safe Spaces”: Avoiding Harassment and Stigma